Resurgence-VM-Development/Resurgence/SPEC.typ

 == Requirements
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in *#link("https://www.rfc-editor.org/rfc/rfc2119", "RFC 2119")*.

-Implementations that do not implement all "MUST" behavior or implement "MUST NOT" behaivor is considered out of compliance with this specification.
+Implementations that do not implement all "MUST" behavior or implement "MUST NOT" behavior is considered out of compliance with this specification.
 Implementations MAY implement other features not included in this specification on an as-needed basis, so long as they do not affect compliance with this specification.

-== Versioning
+== Versioning <versioning>
-TODO
+The specification is versioned such that non-breaking changes are backwards compatible with previous versions.
+This is achieved by use of a `MAJOR.MINOR` versioning scheme.

+The `MAJOR` version is incremented whenever breaking changes are made to the specification which prevent an implementation from reading older versions.

+The `MINOR` version is incremented whenever a change is made that breaks implementations of previous versions, but is backwards compatible with older Bytecode.

+For example: The reference implementation of Resurgence using version 5.2 would be able to decode Bytecode generated with version 5.2, 5.1, and 5.0, but would not be able to handle versions 5.3, 6.0 or 4.0.

+An implementation MUST validate that it is capable of processing Bytecode of the version(s) it implements.
+Implementations MUST perform checks to reject any Bytecode generated using newer versions of this specification that it does not explicitly support.

+An implementation MAY choose to implement backwards compatibility features to handle multiple specification versions without issue.

+#pagebreak(weak: true)

 #set heading(numbering: "1.")
 = Memory Layout
 TODO

+#pagebreak(weak: true)

 = Instructions